nvdaes/placeMarkers/readme.md

 Note: The bookmark position is based on the number of characters; and therefore in dynamic pages it is better to use the specific search, not bookmarks.

+## Changes for 12.0 ##
+*	Fixed a critical bug which caused NVDA to crash when trying to open the Notes dialog, if chinese characters were selected before saving bookmarks.

 ## Changes for 11.0 ##
 *	Compatible with NVDA 2018.3 or later (required).